mHealth-UPenn/ditti-research-dashboard/README.md

 If you want to contribute, see our [Development Setup Guide](docs/INSTALL-dev.md) to get started with development.

-## Installation

-🚧 **Under Construction** 🚧

-We are working hard at creating a straightforward process for installing and hosting your own version of the Ditti Research Dashboard.
-A future version will include a step-by-step installation for free, self-hosted options.

 ## Built With

 - **[Flask](https://flask.palletsprojects.com/en/stable/)**: Our backend is a Python Flask app that responds RESTfully in JSON.